-If you've decided to book a trip to Russia, winter is a great time to go—tickets are cheap, the snowy cities are mesmerizing, the holiday celebrations are in full swing, and the museum line-ups are at their shortest.
-But, as you may have already realized, it's going to be extremely cold in most Russian cities!
-Find out how Russian people stay warm during the winter, and get some hints for what to wear to not look like a total tourist:
+Winter is a great time to go to Russia—tickets are cheap, the snowy cities are mesmerizing, the holiday celebrations are in full swing, and the museum lines are at their shortest.
+It's going to be extremely cold in most Russian cities.
+Yet Russian people manage to stay warm during the winter and knowing how they dress, will help you with your packing list.

-If you want to blend in with Russian women, put away your North Face puff-ball jacket and find yourself a (faux, second-hand, or not) fur coat: this is one of the most common kinds of overcoats that Russian women wear in the winter.
-At the very least, though, look for a form-fitting wool coat which is lined with something warm—or at the very very least, a puffy coat which still allows you to have a waistline!
+In Russia, a fur coat (even a faux fur) is one of the most common kinds of overcoats that women wear in the winter.
+Form-fitting wool or leather coats lined with something warm also are prevalent.
 Russian women are very fashionable, and even the extreme Russian winters can't stop them from looking their best.

-You might also be surprised to see Russian women wearing pantyhose and short skirts in the winter while being bundled up on top.
-This is probably due to two things: training (as with the heels), and the fact that they do have extremely warm coats.
-This is not to say that you should be doing the same thing, only to point out that you may also want to invest in a fur hat, a nice scarf, and warm gloves, because keeping your upper body warm is of utmost importance.
+You might also be surprised to see Russian women wearing hose and short skirts in the winter while being bundled up on top.
+This is probably due to the fact that they do have extremely warm coats.
+Also common are fur hats, nice warm scarves, and gloves because keeping the head and upper body warm is of utmost importance.

 Layers for Warmth

 As in any cold climate, layers are essential for Russian winters.
-Bring warm sweaters as well as warm coats, and cotton shirts to wear underneath.
-If you're going to be in the Russian North or if you're just not used to the cold, it might be a good idea to even wear tights under your jeans.
-Don't forget your scarves and hats, and most importantly warm socks and waterproof, slip-proof boots, because there's no guarantee that the sidewalks will be cleared.
+Warm sweaters as well as warm coats, and cotton shirts are important to wear underneath.
+If you're going to be in the Russian North or if you're just not used to the cold, it might be a good idea to even wear thermal underwear under your jeans.
+Don't forget your scarves and hats, and most importantly warm socks and waterproof, slip-proof boots because there's no guarantee that the sidewalks will be cleared.